wiseminds/mono-flutter/README.md

 A Flutter plugin integrating the official android and ios SDK for Mono (financial data Platform) (https://mono.co/)

+Mono Connect.js is a quick and secure way to link bank accounts to Mono from within your app.
+Mono Connect is a drop-in framework that handles connecting a financial institution to your app (credential validation, multi-factor authentication, error handling, etc).
+It works on mobile and web.

+For accessing customer accounts and interacting with Mono's API (Identity, Transactions, Income, DirectPay) use the server-side Mono API For complete information about Mono Connect, head to the docs. https://docs.mono.co/docs/ .

+###Getting Started
+Register on the [Mono](https://app.mono.co/dashboard) website and get your public and secret keys.
+Setup a server to [exchange tokens](https://docs.mono.co/reference/authentication-endpoint) to access user financial data with your Mono secret key.

 <p align="center">
   <img src="https://github.com/wiseminds/mono-flutter/raw/main/screenshot.jpeg" alt="Screenshot" height="300" />
   <img src="https://github.com/wiseminds/mono-flutter/raw/main/screenshot2.jpeg" alt="Screenshot" height="300" />